Ansible

 Creating OpenStack Provider Network for Use by a Single Project

 OpenStack supports “provider” networks, which are networks that pre-exist in your physical infrastructure and are “provided” to the cloud users rather than created by the user.
 Only an admin is permitted to create a provider network.
-A prequisite is the provider network must be plumbed to the external bridge on your controller and nova nodes.
-Here is an Ansible playbook to create a project, place a unshared provider network and subnet in that project.

 Continue reading